Haowei-Huang/express-mongoDB-backend/README.md

 # CRUD with Node.js, Express and MongoDB

-This project is a simple Node.js backend using Express and MongoDB.
-It includes endpoints for CRUD operations on collections and documents in a MongoDB database.
+This project is a simple Express backend.
+It includes endpoints for CRUD operations on collections and documents in a MongoDB database, and implemented JWT-based authentication workflow with refreshToken and accessToken, and refreshToken revoke mechanism.

 ## How to run
 - Open the command line under the project folder, install the dependencies